How to Start a Car Dealership

 If planning $1 million dollars for a startup budget seems expensive, don't consider a new car dealership.
 According to a study by the National Automobile Dealers Association, the startup costs associated with a new car dealership average about $11 million.

 How Much Revenue Can a Used Car Dealership Generate?

 Some experts suggest using a combination of averages and assumptions to calculate your revenue projections.
-Although that can work, it really borders on being dangerous because it can give a startup dealership unrealistic expectations.
+This can be risky, however, because it can give a startup dealership unrealistic expectations.
 A good guide is going to set realistic expectations for you, not just publish generalized assumptions.
 Look at some of those statistical averages and see how they could apply to you, realistically, as a startup used car dealership.

 There are a lot of different statistical averages to consider when projecting your possible revenue as a used car dealer.
 Autoweek recently calculated the average sale price of a used car to be right around $33,000.
 According to the National Automobile Dealers Association (NADA), the average gross profit for a used car is about $2,337.

 The question becomes, how many used vehicles will you be able to sell per month?
 This is where experts offer you monthly revenue projections based on assumptions, such as the number of walk-in visitors and your close percentage.
 This is not how an effective projection works; it shouldn't be a guestimate based on assumptions.